 Creating a stunning website isn’t enough if you want to monetize it.
-You need to be proactive in order to drive valuable traffic to your website.
+You need to be proactive in order to drive conversion-ready traffic to your website.

 Increasing traffic to your website improves your brand and product awareness.
-It should be no surprise that this kind of exposure will lead to more sales
+It should come as no surprise that this kind of exposure will almost always lead to more sales.

-An increase in visitors can also open up alternative opportunities to make money, such as selling ad space and implementing affiliate links.
+An increase in visitors will also give you more options to make money, such as selling ad space and implementing affiliate links.

 Don’t worry if you’re not sure where to start.
 In this article, you will learn key techniques and proven solutions for how to drive traffic to your website.

 Before we get into the nitty gritty of the mechanics of driving traffic to your website, here’s a quick crash-course on what types of traffic there are.

 Organic traffic comes ‘naturally’ when people find your site on other platforms.
 Big brands, like Apple and Nike, get lots of organic traffic due to their market share and popularity.

 Paid traffic, on the other hand, comes from paid advertising on search engines, social media, or other ads.
 So, one of the best ways to attract more traffic, in general, is to rank high on SERPs (search engine result pages).